 This is a good intro into Christmas photography.
 It covers almost everything you need to know about Christmas photography.
 And it gives you all this information in a short space of time.

-It’s not exhaustive, but brings up some really good ideas, like shooting in burst fire mode during the present opening, to capture to best photos possible on Christmas morning.
-I really like the DIY photo booth idea.
+It’s not exhaustive, but it brings up some interesting ideas.
+Such as shooting in burst fire mode during the present opening, to capture the best photos possible on Christmas morning.